mitchellfagert/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.7.6

-## Summary
+## Audit Election Summary
 The analysis of the election will show that:
-- There were 369,711 votes casted in the election.
+- There were 369,711 total votes casted in the election.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette